ChongLC/MinimalSetofViralPeptidome-UNIQmin/README.md

 ---
 ## UNIQmin as a Pipeline
-As explained above, UNIQmin comprises of five steps with respective python scripts employed according to the order of step.
+As explained above, UNIQmin comprises of five steps with respective python scripts employed according to the order of step (server specs: Intel(R) Xeon(R) E5-2690 v2 @ 3.00GHz 40-core processors, 396 GB of RAM and 44 TB of local storage.
 The sample input file (inputfile.fas) and example output (exampleoutput.txt) are provided.
 ```
 #!/bin/bash
 #$ -V